- Oops!Something went wrong.Please try again later.

-Penske Automotive's Earnings ESP sits at 5.24%, which, as explained above, is calculated by taking the percentage difference between the $3.68 Most Accurate Estimate and the Zacks Consensus Estimate of $3.50.
-PAG is also part of a large group of stocks that boast a positive ESP.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+TPX has an Earnings ESP figure of 4.14%, which, as explained above, is calculated by taking the percentage difference between the $0.88 Most Accurate Estimate and the Zacks Consensus Estimate of $0.85.
+Tempur Sealy is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported

 Use the Zacks Earnings ESP Filter to turn up stocks with the highest probability of positively, or negatively, surprising to buy or sell before they're reported for profitable earnings season trading.
 Check it out here >>